Pullman's very own food co-op, collectively grown

 The dream is becoming a reality…

 The start-up process has grown organically in the community, with many residents contributing their expertise to the planning and hard work of establishing the store.
 Community leaders, businesses, and residents excitedly continue to join together in the efforts to make the store a reality.
-Collectively, the current effort is focused on growing the number of member-owners to help open the Pullman Good Food Co-op in 2020.
+Collectively, the current effort is focused on growing the number of member-owners to help open the Pullman Good Food Co-op soon.

 Imagine being a store owner and smelling wholesome, fresh-baked bread and pastries wafting through the air as you approach your store.
 The busyness of the day melts away as you approach the entry filled with lush, colorful vegetation.
 Stepping inside, the market warmly receives you, offering a variety of fresh produce, prepared foods from the deli and bakery, a hot and cold beverage bar, health products, and a community space to visit with our friends and families.